hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_sandbox.md

 ```

 [19:23:08](#2Ir36sQFtO_hwX55Z2wKhZD4HZ4a8YcYDde1q1LzRmo) <hiiamboris (NOT THIS ONE)>:
 Ah right!
-I forgot that `alpha` is complementary to alpha in `argb` Ì†ΩÌ∏â
+I forgot that `alpha` is complementary to alpha in `argb` üòâ

 [19:48:56](#gOzdMHaPt0FG3gfNKWtxxWzedP1hbfKUM7WTV61dA9w) <toomasv>:
 There is another possibility of direct change, that is best memory-wise but worst time-wise: